ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

       }
     });

-Blaze makes use of global variables called `Sessions` to communicate between templates and events. `Helpers` supply the data to a template, and `Events` handle... well, the events.
+Blaze cleanly separates the code by separating `events` such as a click, with the supplied data from `helpers`.
+Unfortunately, there's no direct way to move from an `event` to a `helper` so you have to use a messy global variable called a `Session`.

+A triggers called a `Tracker` tells data to re-run when a change is made.

 ##### Performance

   SUMMARY

 ### 2. Angular-Meteor